Work Productivity Tips Anyone Can Master

 - If you’re in a workplace environment, try taking coffee breaks or your lunch hour in an unused conference room, quiet lobby area, or outdoor space that’s rarely used

-Great Work Places for Weekly or Monthly Productivity Goals
+Productive Work Places to Meet Your Weekly or Monthly Goals

-If you like to measure productivity by the week or month, you may need better options for an undisturbed work environment.
+If you like to measure productivity by the week or month, you may need better options for a peaceful and private work environment.
 Whether you’re trying to write a book, or finish a presentation that’s due in the next few weeks, here are some ways to score additional dedicated work time.

 - Ask a close friend or neighbor if you can work at their house while they’re away (I used to get a year of homeschool planning in while my best friend was away for a long weekend)